section-engineering-education/engineering-education/content/articles/building-qr-code-authentication-system/index.md

 ---
 Computer vision has opened up a lot of possibilities, and one of the most widely used day-to-day applications in inventory management, identification, and authentication methods is the use of QR Code Scanners and Bar Code Scanners.
 The rapid production of smartphones capable of decoding and accessing encoded messages has made QR Codes a useful tool for any sector looking to engage mobile users through printed materials.
 <!--more-->
 To help the reader understand this concept, this article will cover many things concerning QR Codes.
-Their application in real life, how to scan and decode the codes, and how we can use QR Codes in building a user authentication system.
+Their practical application, how to scan and decode the codes, and how to use QR Codes in the development of a user authentication system are all described.

 ### Table of contents
 - [Table of contents](#table-of-contents)